-2018 was a big year for the Houston commercial office market, marking the first year since 2014 to have a positive net absorption in square footage.
+2018 was a big year for the Houston commercial office market.
+Specifically, this marks the first year since 2014 that Houston has experienced a positive net absorption in square footage.

-Every lease mentioned in the top 10 is Class A or Class A+, meaning high-end amenities, such as green spaces, fitness centers, dry cleaning, and restaurants, are available to tenants.
+Every lease mentioned in the top 10 is Class A or Class A+, This means that high-end amenities, such as green spaces, fitness centers, dry cleaning, and restaurants, are available to tenants.

 1. Hewlett Packard Enterprise Co.